Chase Freedom® Student Credit Card Review

 Things to Consider if This Will Be an Additional Card in Your Wallet

-Because of its unlimited cash back advantages and no annual fee, the Chase Freedom Student Credit Card could be beneficial as an additional card in your wallet.
+Because of its unlimited cash back advantages and no annual fee, the Chase Freedom® Student Credit Card could be beneficial as an additional card in your wallet.
 MoneyGeek suggests pairing it with another highly rewarding card, such as Discover it Student Cash Back, which has no annual or international transaction fees, a 0% initial purchase APR for six months, rewards for outstanding grades and a significantly lower credit score requirement.
-Capital One Journey Student Rewards Credit Card is another one you can consider pairing it with.
+Journey Student Rewards from Capital One Credit Card is another one you can consider pairing it with.

 Alternatively, you may combine it with a travel card with no annual charge and no foreign transaction fee, such as the US Bank Altitude Go Visa Signature Credit Card.